 It has been over ten years since I stepped into the aged care workforce as a carer.
 I was studying occupational therapy (OT) at the time and had no idea of the profound impact working as a carer would have on my personal and professional life.

-After a while of working as a personal carer, I started to develop a deeper love for aged care work and in some way addicted to the feeling that came with helping vulnerable older people who were living with the challenges that come with ageing.
-I loved seeing a smile on their faces and being part of the reason why!
+After some time working as a carer, I developed a deeper love for adult disability and aged care work.
+I loved seeing a smile on my clients faces and being part of the reason why.

 Holistic Occupational Therapy